TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/09 - 1 Samuel/1 Samuel 24/1 Samuel 24.20.md

 ---

-And now, behold, I know that thou shalt surely be king, and that the kingdom of Israel shall be established in thy hand.
+Now, behold, I know that you shall surely be king, and that the kingdom of Israel shall be established in your hand.